 Despite its size, London has remained quite a pleasant place to live, due to its many green spaces.
 The soaring prices for property, however, are one of the reasons why many families – even on an above-average income – prefer to live in the suburbs of Greater London when moving to the UK.

 Edinburgh and Manchester

 Edinburgh is the political and economic capital of Scotland, but with about half a million inhabitants, it’s only Scotland´s second largest city (after Glasgow).
 With a largely service-centered economy, it is one of the strongest business locations on the British Isles.
 Many foreign employees moving to the UK for their careers come to Edinburgh.
 The city’s vibrant arts and cultural scene and its beautiful architectural heritage also make it an attractive destination for tourists and people moving to the UK.
-According to the results of a popular poll published in 2009, Edinburgh was voted the UK´s “most desirable” city to live.
+According to the results of a popular poll published in 2009, Edinburgh was voted the UK´s “most desirable” city to live in.

-Manchester, in the north west of England, lies in one of the UK´s largest urban areas.
+Manchester, in the northwest of England, lies in one of the UK´s largest urban areas.
 It has undergone a significant regeneration process since the decline of the manufacturing industry in the post-WWII period and is now an important location for finance, technology, and the arts.
-Manchester is renowned for its blending of old Victorian architecture with bold, modern design and has reached word-wide fame thanks to its two premier league football clubs, Manchester United and Manchester City.
+Manchester is renowned for its blending of old Victorian architecture with bold, modern design and has reached worldwide fame thanks to its two premier league football clubs, Manchester United and Manchester City.
 It also boasts extensive shopping facilities as well as an international airport, which makes it easily accessible for people moving to the UK from abroad.

 Read up more on where expats in the UK choose to settle down in our articles on Housing and Accommodation in the UK.